-6.3.4.E.1.3 Reconciliation Performer
+6.3.4.E.3 Reconciliation Performer

 The reconciliation performer template is used to identify the healthcare provider who was the primary performer of the reconciliation act.
-The provider name, address, contact information and identifier are provided to ensure that the performer of reconciliation can be contacted in case there are any questions about the act.
-Unlike the performer template in 6.3.4.E.3 which allows certain details of the performer to be omitted when unknown, the Reconciliation Performer requires those details to be provided.
+The provider name, address, contact information and identifier are provided to ensure that the performer of reconciliation can be contacted in case there are any questions about the act

 Skeletal xml is in this example and a complete xml example is in Volume 3, appendix A.